beeware/beeware/docs/tutorial/tutorial-3.rst

     .. code-block:: console

-      (beeware-venv) $ briefcase package --adhoc
+      (beeware-venv) $ briefcase package --adhoc-sign

       [helloworld] Signing app with adhoc identity...
       ...
-      Signing macOS/app/Hello World/Hello World.app
+      Signing build/helloworld/macOS/app/Hello World.app
            ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100.0% • 00:07

       [helloworld] Building DMG...
-      Signing macOS/Hello World-0.0.1.dmg
+      Signing dist/Hello World-0.0.1.dmg

-      [helloworld] Packaged macOS/Hello World-0.0.1.dmg
+      [helloworld] Packaged dist/Hello World-0.0.1.dmg

-    The ``macOS`` folder will contain a file named ``Hello World-0.0.1.dmg``.
+    The ``dist`` folder will contain a file named ``Hello World-0.0.1.dmg``.
     If you locate this file in the Finder, and double click on its icon, you'll mount the DMG, giving you a copy of the Hello World app, and a link to your Applications folder for easy installation.
 Drag the app file into Applications, and you've installed your application.
 Send the DMG file to a friend, and they should be able to do the same.

-    In this example, we've used the ``--adhoc`` option - that is, we're signing our application with adhoc credentials.
+    In this example, we've used the ``--adhoc-sign`` option - that is, we're signing our application with adhoc credentials.
 We've done this to keep the tutorial simple.
 Setting up code signing identities is a little fiddly, and they're only *absolutely* required if you're intending to distribute your application to others.
 If we were publishing a real application, you will need to specify real credentials.